cjaeger/ipv4info/README.md

 IPv4Info 0.5.0
 ==============

-<b>Java library for getting DNS-Entries of IPv4-Addresses, E-Mail-Addresses or Domains.</b>
+<b>Java library for resolving DNS-Entries of IPv4-Addresses, E-Mail-Addresses or Domains.</b>

 Input can be a list of follwing types: